mabraham/wcs_randomizer/README.md

 You need to enter all the dancers from the role with the fewest dancers here.
 So if there are 5 leaders and 7 followers, leaders names will be drawn out by followers.
 The dancers from the other role are irrelevant and not entered at all.
+Ignore stuff about users and groups - you'd only want that for running some kind of real web server, and we're just abusing Django to let one Chrome tab control what appears on another.

 Click on `+Add`, then enter a bib number and a full name for a dancer.
 Don't click on the "Has danced" box - that will get filled in by the system as the dancers dance.